hiveship/canny-edge-detector/README.md

 ![output](output.png)

 - Want to know more?
-    + For french speakers: take a look at the project report
+    + For French speakers: take a look at the project report
     + Wikipedia page: https://en.wikipedia.org/wiki/Canny_edge_detector